 THE COST OF OPIOID ADDICTION

 For years now, local and tribal governments across the United States have been financially burdened by an epidemic of opioid abuse, addiction, and overdoses that has plagued their communities.
 The economic burden the opioid epidemic places on communities nationwide today is estimated to be $78.4 billion.
 This accounts for lost productivity, increased healthcare costs, as well as the increased burden on the criminal justice system; and the problem is only getting worse.
+This breaks down to an average aggregate distribution as follows:

 HOW DID WE GET HERE?